apurvnnd/Gender-Detection/README.md

 It is done in a more neat manner, using OOPs in python.
 Training and Test set are divided.
 A seperate Training, Test and Error set are also formed for detecting the number of errors during prediction.
+The Prediction is done using the first and last letter, and also using the number of occurences of letters of the name of the person.
 Naive Bayes Classifier is also used for the same.